junxit/us-congress-bills-114/metadata.md

 - 2016-07-12 — On agreeing to the resolution Agreed to without objection. (text: CR H4695-4696)
 - 2016-07-12 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H4695-4696)
 - 2016-07-13 — Received in the Senate.
+- 2016-07-14 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S5187)
+- 2016-07-14 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S5187)
+- 2016-07-15 — Message on Senate action sent to the House.